emdgroup/boltz-hackathon-template/hackathon/README_Hackathon.md

     --result-folder RESULT_DIR
 ```

-Replace `SUBMISSION_DIR` with the path to a directory where you want to store your predictions and `RESULT_DIR` with the path to a directory where you want to store the evaluation results.
+Replace `SUBMISSION_DIR` with the path to a directory where you want to store your structure predictions and `RESULT_DIR` with the path to a directory where you want to store the evaluation results.
 If you do not provide `--result-folder`, the script will only run the predictions and not the evaluation.

 If you just want to run the evaluation on already existing predictions: